wireapp/broadcast/README.md

 ## Public endpoints:
 ```
-    POST    /broadcast/bots                     # must be visible to Wire BE
+    POST    /bots                     # must be visible to Wire BE
-    POST    /broadcast/bots/{bot}/messages      # must be visible to Wire BE
+    POST    /bots/{bot}/messages      # must be visible to Wire BE
-    POST    /broadcast/broadcast                # must be visible to Your Broadcast Console
+    POST    /broadcast                # must be visible to Your Broadcast Console
-    GET     /broadcast/status                   # use this endpoint as liveness probe
+    GET     /status                   # use this endpoint as liveness probe
-    GET     /broadcast/bots/status
-    GET     /broadcast/swagger
-    GET     /broadcast/swagger.{type:json|yaml}
+    GET     /swagger                  # API documentation
 ```

 ## Database scripts: